WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Article 7 – Committees

 The President shall appoint all standing and ad hoc committees of the Association for a one-year period.
 Each standing committee shall consist of a chairperson and such additional members as selected by the President.
-The only exception is the Ethics committee, which shall consist of all members of the Board of Trustees.
+The only exception is the Ethics Committee, which shall consist of all members of the Board of Trustees unless a specific committee has been appointed by the President and approved by the Board.

 Standing Committees: